-Ensuring high standards of professional practice for those working with soils
+6. Ensuring high standards of professional practice for those working with soils

-We will require a minimum number of hours of CPD to be provided by Full and Fellow members each year.
+By 2025, we will require a minimum number of hours of CPD to be provided by Full and Fellow members each year.
 This will be closely linked to the CSci requirements to encourage more members to obtain CSci status in addition to Society membership.
 As a result, our members will be well-respected and highly visible as experts in all aspects of soil and its management.